John H. Tyson: Career

 He worked at the family business, Tyson Foods, since his teenage years.
 In 1984, he joined the board of directors.
 In 1990, he served as vice chairman and in 1993, as president of the beef and pork division.
 He was CEO from 1999 to 2006.
 Since 1998, he has been chairman.
 Under his leadership as chairman and CEO, Tyson Foods acquired IBP, Inc., becoming the world's largest protein-processing company.
 Under his leadership as Chairman, Tyson acquired Hillshire Brands for $63 per share, making the merger the largest deal within the meat industry.

 He is a member of the board of directors of Crystal Bridges Museum of American Art.
-He has served on the boards of the Walden Woods Project, which seeks to maintain the land, literature and legacy of Henry David Thoreau.
-He has also served on the advisory board for the Yale Center for Faith and Culture at Yale University, the board of trustees of the University of Arkansas, and as committee chairman of the University of Arkansas Capital Campaign for the 21st Century.
-He has also served on the Boards of the American Meat Institute, the National Chicken Council, the National Council on Alcoholism and Drug Dependence, and the Searchlight Leadership Fund.
-The Tyson Center for Faith and Spirituality in the Workplace at the Sam M. Walton College of Business at the University of Arkansas is named in his honor.
-He is a recipient of the Woodrow Wilson Award for Corporate Citizenship from the Woodrow Wilson International Center for Scholars.
-He has received the International Faith and Spirit at Work award.

 He is the founder of the Blessings Golf Club in Fayetteville, Arkansas.